 When booting you need to supply an argument telling the installer the location of the KickStart file.
 This file could be on a USB drive, a DVD, or accessible on the network.
 For this project you can make your KickStart file available from a web server (Apache) on the first computer.
 Then you can boot the target computer using a bootable DVD.
 You can't use a Red Hat / Fedora Live DVD for this, since those use a modified installer (not Grub!) that has no network support.
 However, Fedora network installer bootable DVDs are available and will be provided.
 (Unlike the Live DVDs, these do not contain any software to install.)

 Part of a automatic install is to use a software repository (or “depot”) with the correct set of current packages, patches, and post-install scripts.
 You could put the KickStart file and the set of packages to install on a modified bootable CD or DVD.
 But it is easier to use a repository accessible on your network.
 (You can easily keep the repository up to date and won't have to burn any media.
 This is especially handy when using PXE to install.)
 You could create a different repository for each class (type) of host, and a different configuration (KickStart) file for each as well.
-In our case, we will just use a standard Fedora repo mirror site.
+In our case, we will just use a standard Fedora repo mirror site on the Internet.
 (That means we need to access the Internet from an unsecured server, but in our case that is an acceptable risk.)

 The KickStart file must list the URL (or pathname, if the packages are included on the boot media) of the repository to use, as well as a list of packages and/or package groups to install.

 For our class you need to do a minimal-ish (a workstation with GUI

 Fedora repositories, then manually perform any post-install tasks

 such as running